irynaby/JavaScriptHandbook/types.md

 ```

 ### 'this' keyword
-Understanding the keyword _this_ in JavaScript, and what it is referring to, can be quite complicated at times.

 The value of _this_ is usually determined by a functions execution context.
 Execution context simply means how a function is called.

 The keyword _this_ acts as a placeholder, and will refer to whichever object called that method when the method is actually used.